The shift: from “Botox near me” to “ask the AI”

 Who AI actually recommends for aesthetic treatments

-We asked.
-Across hundreds of queries to ChatGPT, Perplexity, Gemini, Claude, and Grok, using patient-intent prompts like “What are the best medspas?”
+Across the major AI platforms, using patient-intent prompts like “What are the best medspas?”
 “Where should I get Botox?”
 “What is the best place for laser hair removal?” and “How do I find a good medspa near me?” — the same names appear over and over:

 Rank Brand / Entity Type AI Mention Rate *